acos16/test-automation/README.md

 ### Selenide
 A [sample framework](https://github.com/acos16/selenide-java-test-automation-framework) using Selenide for browser automation.
+To get access to this repository, follow the request access [instructions](08-request-access.md).

 ### Playwright
 A [sample framework](https://github.com/acos16/playwright-test-automation-framework) using Playwright for API and UI test automation.
+To get access to this repository, follow the request access [instructions](08-request-access.md).

 ## API Automation
 Guides and samples for API automation. --> TBA